Digital Marketing November 12, 2019

-This is probably the easiest, cheapest, and quickest marketing solution.
+This is probably the easiest, cheapest and quickest marketing solution.
 All you need is a good message translated into a banner and advertise that on one or more of the eSports streaming platforms: Twitch, YouTube, or Mixer.
 This form of advertising is best for branding purposes.
 Keep in mind that the audience is critical, so don’t put yourself out there with a mediocre ad that doesn’t resonate with the audience.
-To be sure you are reaching the right audience, ask for feedback from relevant people first.
+To be sure you are reaching the right audience ask for feedback from relevant people first.

 2. Sponsoring a team

-This is a future-focused strategy that could end up earning you money rather than spending it.
+This is a future-focused strategy which could end up earning you money rather than spending it.
 When compared to sponsoring a real sports team, the initial investment is bigger, but your impact will also last longer.
 This is because it’s long-term branding amongst the fans of a specific team that you’ve chosen.
-Keep in mind that people will associate your brand with this team, so be sure to pick which matches your brand values.
+Keep in mind that people will associate your brand with this team so be sure to pick which matches your brand values.

 3. Partner with a solo streamer / eSports influencer

 Much like any social media platform, you can partner with an eSports influencer.
 This can manifest in many ways but even something simple like a high-level gamer wearing your brand sweater could result in his/her followers buying the same one.
-It happens all the time that viewers will eat the same snack or drink the same beverage as their eSports ‘hero.’
+It happens all the time that viewers will eat the same snack or drink the same beverage as their eSports ‘hero’.
 Realistically, your reach might be a bit lower than the two options mentioned above, but fans of streamers tend to be extremely attached to them and readily follow their example.
 The costs can vary based on which player you want to work with, but it’s possible to start with a smaller budget.